 Q: What does it cost for a woman to come to Blue Monarch?

 A: Women are not charged to come to Blue Monarch and the majority of the women are not in a position to pay.
 However, once the women are earning an income they are encouraged to donate a portion of their wages to Blue Monarch to assist in the cost of the services they receive.

 Q: How many women can you house?

-A: This is entirely dependent on the number of children living onsite fulltime and visiting on the weekends.
-The maximum number of women we can house is twelve – and thirteen if you include our new transitional housing cottage for graduates.
+A: This is entirely dependent on the number of children living onsite full-time and visiting on the weekends.
+The maximum number of families we can house in the core program is twelve – and sixteen if you include our new WINGS transitional housing cottages for graduates.

 Q: Do you take women from outside Tennessee?

 A: As of 2014, Blue Monarch accepts residents and families from outside the state of Tennessee.

 Q: How long can a graduate live in the WINGS transitional cottages?

 A: This is determined on a case-by-case basis, but the encouraged time is 12 months.

 Q: What does the transitional program look like?